 Clients living in Shelby County may be eligible for assistance every two years after proving a crisis occurred within the last 90 days.
 Eligibility is not based on income, but preference is given to those off work for medical reasons.
 Assistance is dependent upon the availability of funds.
 Apply online by clicking here.

 Applicants must provide picture identification for all adults, Social Security cards for the household, verification of children’s ages, proof of address, proof of loss or crisis such as a lay-off notice, proof of household income, the household’s utility cut-off notice or late rent or mortgage notice.
 Applicants must provide proof that they can cover the remainder of the bill.
 Losses of employment benefits or reduction in hours are not qualifying reasons for MIFA assistance.

+After your online application has been completed you will be contacted by a MIFA representative within 5 to 7 business days to continue the application process.
 All documents will be verified prior to final approval for assistance.
 Any documentation found to be fraudulent or non-verifiable will be grounds for disqualification for assistance.
 If any documents are determined to be falsified, the applicant will be deemed ineligible for MIFA Emergency Services assistance for a period of 12 months.

 Eligibility requirements | (901) 527-0226